sydney3699/neuro/PROJECT_BRIEF.md

 - *2026-07-26* — Added static-figure and interactive-dashboard visualizations of the 2x2 comparison outputs: cross-method domain agreement across k, cross-region matching and significance by arm, and the Q1 annotation-axis composition-cosine story (including a per-domain "chance level" reference line from the permutation null, added to make clear why moderate cosine values can still register as statistically significant in some regions/domains but not others).

 ---

-## Notes on use of this brief

-- Update the "Last updated" date and the week-by-week plan as you progress
-- When a kill criterion triggers, note it in the decision log and update scope accordingly
-- The "Open questions to resolve early" section should empty out by end of week 1
-- The success criteria are intentionally generous — meeting them gives you a defensible portfolio piece even if specific biological findings are inconclusive